General Info | New | Returning | Clinics | Forms

 The Small Sided Game Course is for those who would like to become an accredited match official on 7v7 games and are 12 years of age (by March 31st of the current year) or older.
 Successful graduates are automatically registered with Ontario Soccer and do not have to register again until the following year.
 For step-by-step instructions on how to register, please follow the 'Course Sign Up Guide' at OntarioSoccer.net

-*Note* - Ontario Soccer opened the 2022 Entry Level and Small Sided Referee Clinics on January 24, 2022.
+*Note* - Ontario Soccer will open the 2023 Entry Level and Small Sided Referee Clinics in early 2023.
 After a successful response last season, clinics will continue to be offered in a hybrid online and in-person model.